saif9817/Interview-Fall-2020/README.md

 #### Test your code!
 Add 2 tests for every function written, one that expects to pass and one that expects to fail.
 Your tests should go in the tests\spacex-test.ts file. **A minimum of 2 tests is expected**
 #### Submitting
-Once you have completed your task, or the allotted hour has passed, commit your solution to a branch with the branch name in the following format: firstname-lastname, and make a pull request.
+Before you start your task, **make a fork of this repository**.
+Once you have completed your task, or the allotted hour has passed, commit your solution to a branch in your forked repo with the branch name in the following format: firstname-lastname, and make a pull request.

 # Setup